Nepmia/Nepmia/README.md

 Currently doing my second year/3 for my front / motion / design qualification in a sandwich training.
 Planning to do a backend school after this.

 Most of my pro. repos are private but you can still check my public personal works on my orgs or here on my profile.
-I really like open-source and I kinda want to release some open-source tools in the future like a self-hoster portfolio manager, a python front-end (material) framework and some other stuff.
+I really like open-source and I kinda want to release some open-source tools in the future like a self-hosted portfolio manager, a python front-end (material) framework and some other stuff.

 MIT For ever.
 # Junior Front-End Developper